lrusso/Pool/README.md

 </style>
 <div class="circle"></div>
 ```
-- Take a screenshot of the window browser.
+- Open that HTML file and take a screenshot of the window browser.
 - Crop the ball from the screenshot (using GIMP or Photoshop).
 - Add an alpha channel to delete the white background.
 - Resize the cropped image to 26x26.